-Total assets of the Group as of June 30, 2024 amounted to P80.22B, an increase of P5.57B from total assets of P74.6B in December 31, 2023.
-Following are significant movements in assets during the first half of the year:
+Total assets of the Group as of March 31, 2025 amounted to P92.3B, an increase of P419M from total assets of P91.8B in December 31, 2024.
+Following are significant movements in assets during the first quarter of the year:

-- Cash and Cash Equivalents increased by P403M mainly due to additional bank loans availed during the period and collection form property sales. - Receivables increased by P1.38B mainly due to sales of condominium units and parking slots of all ongoing projects including The Rise, Shang Residences Wack Wack and Laya. - Properties Held for Sale increased by P2.4B mainly due to additional land acquisition for property development as well as additional development costs of all ongoing projects. - Prepaid and Other Current Assets increased mainly due to down payments made to contractors of Laya & Shang One Horizon projects during the second quarter of the year.
+- Cash and Cash Equivalents decreased by P287M mainly due to payment of dividends and usage in property development activities. - Trade and Other Receivables decreased by P412M mainly due to collection of final balances of Shang Residences Wack Wack units that were turned over to buyers during the first quarter of the year. - Properties Held for Sale increased by P289M mainly due to additional development costs of all ongoing projects. - Prepaid and Other Current Assets increased mainly due to down payments made to contractors of ongoing projects as downpayment.
 These will be recouped from future progress billings.
-Also, included are annual prepaid expenses paid at the beginning of the year and will be amortized monthly. - Investments in and advances to associates and a Joint Venture increased by P1.45B mainly due to the Parent Company's share in Net Income of Shang Robinsons Properties, Inc. for 2024. - Investment Properties increased by P701M mainly due to Construction costs incurred for Shang One Horizon project. - Deferred Income Tax Assets decreased by P113M mainly due to income recognition of Shang Residences Wack Wack during the period which resulted to regular income tax and de-recognition of deferred tax assets. - Other Noncurrent Assets decreased by P1.2B mainly due to reclassification to properties held for sale the initial payments made for acquisition of land purchased for property development.
-The property was fully paid for and deed of absolute sale was signed in the second quarter of the year. - Current ratio is 1.07:1 as of June 30, 2024 from 0.99:1 as of December 31, 2023.
+Also, included are annual prepaid expenses paid at the beginning of the year and will be amortized monthly. - Investments in and advances to associates and a Joint Venture increased by P204M mainly due to the parent's share in Net Income from Shang Robinsons Properties, Inc. for 2025. - Investment Properties increased by P504M mainly due to Construction costs incurred for Shang One Horizon project. - Deferred Income Tax Assets decreased by P64M mainly due to income recognition of Shang Residences Wack Wack during the period which resulted to regular income tax and de-recognition of deferred tax assets. - Other Noncurrent Assets decreased by P159M. - Current ratio is 2.31:1 as of March 31, 2025 from 1.27:1 as of December 31, 2024.

-Total liabilities increased by ₱3.66B from ₱24.2B in 2023 to ₱27.8B in 2024 mainly due to the net effect of the following:
+Total liabilities decreased by P226M from P34.5B in 2024 to P34.3B in 2025 mainly due to the net effect of the following: